thruster-rs/Thruster/README.md

 postgres://postgres@localhost/<Your Project Name>
 ```

 This is all configurable and none of it is hidden from the developer.
 It's like seeing the magic trick and learning how it's done!
-Check out the docs for [fanta-cli here](https://github.com/trezm/fanta-cli).
+Check out the docs for [thruster-cli here](https://github.com/trezm/thruster-cli).

 ### Changelog